DmitriyRF/NewTheme/README.md

 <p>The 404 Not Found template.
 Used when WordPress cannot find a post or page that matches the query.
 I copy and modify code from page.php</p>
 <h3>Category Template</h3>
 <p>category.php — the category template.
 Used when a category is queried.
 I copy and modify code from index.php, I use same code, because i will look same, but it help me in future customization.</p>
+<h3>Search Template</h3>
+<p>search.php - search results template.
+Used when a search is performed.
+The search results page shows the search term which generated the results.
+Also a good practice to include the search form again on the results page.</p>